jlm429/pyperch/README.md

 ## Getting Started

 ### About
-pyperch is a neural network weight optimization package developed to support students taking Georgia Tech’s graduate machine learning course CS7641. pyperch implements three random optimization algorithms—randomized hill climbing, simulated annealing, and a genetic algorithm—which can be used as drop-in replacements for traditional gradient-based optimizers in PyTorch.
+Pyperch is a neural network weight optimization package developed to support students taking Georgia Tech’s graduate machine learning course CS7641.
+Three random optimization algorithms—randomized hill climbing, simulated annealing, and a genetic algorithm—can be used as drop-in replacements for traditional gradient-based optimizers in PyTorch.
 ### Install

 pip install pyperch.